Can Dogs Eat Apples? Effects of Apples for Dogs as a Dog Food

 The list below contains some examples:

 Dogs can eat moderate amounts of peanut butter along with their apple treats.
-However, checking the label for artificial flavors, preservatives, and especially toxic sweeteners like xylitol, is crucial.
+However, checking the label for artificial flavors, preservatives, and especially toxic sweeteners like xylitol, is crucial. dogs can eat peanut butter safely.

 Cinnamon is not toxic to dogs.
 Adding some to Doggo’s treat is perfectly safe.
 However, chewing on a cinnamon stick and cinnamon essential oil or ground cinnamon could irritate your canine’s mouth.
 If a dog inhales cinnamon powder, it can cause your dog to choke, cough, and have breathing problems.